top of page

 raccoon with money.jpg

 Are you looking to expand your budget?
 Are rising costs interfering with your daily operations?
 Rehabbers seeking funding to support their missions can benefit from attending this workshop on prospecting strategies.
-This session will offer guidance on identifying foundations, corporations, and government grant programs, along with effective approaches for engaging with different types of grantors.
-The workshop will be led by Dan Sowry, Ohio EPA
+This session will offer guidance on identifying foundations, corporations, and government grant programs including the Ohio Environmental Education Fund, along with effective approaches for engaging with different types of grantors and strengthening applications before submission.
+Instructor: Dan Sowry, Ohio EPA

 d4780c69e0ece4c4f3a8b8b67a56610e.jpg